Graham277/DozerGPT/README.md

 # DozerGPT

 DozerGPT is a fun side project created for the BCR discord server.
 It is a Discord bot built with an LLM using **Llama 3.2:1b** with **Ollama**.
 The bot is specifically trained with knowledge about **FIRST Robotics** and our team.
-It interacts with **The Blue Alliance (TBA)** API to retrieve live **rankings** for the current event your team is participating in.
+It interacts with **The Blue Alliance (TBA)** API to retrieve live **rankings** for the current event our team is participating in.

 ### Key Features:
-- **Live Event Rankings**: The bot fetches **real-time rankings** for the current event your team is attending from The Blue Alliance API.
+- **Live Event Rankings**: The bot fetches **real-time rankings** for the current event our team is attending from The Blue Alliance API.
 It does **not** provide any other event data.
-- **FIRST Robotics & Team Knowledge**: The bot is trained with knowledge about FIRST Robotics and your team, answering general questions related to the competition.
+- **FIRST Robotics & Team Knowledge**: The bot is trained with knowledge about FIRST Robotics and our team, answering general questions related to the competition.
-- **Slash Command Interactions**: Users can interact with the bot through a simple slash command in Discord to get relevant FIRST Robotics information, particularly focused on your team and event rankings.
+- **Slash Command Interactions**: Users can interact with the bot through a simple slash command in Discord to get relevant FIRST Robotics information, particularly focused on our team and event rankings.

 ## Getting Started